6 Foods You Should Eat For Optimal Eye Health and Vision

 Conclusion

-Eating a nutritious diet is essential for maintaining overall health.
-There are six foods you should be eating to keep your eyes healthy and your vision sharp.
-These include dark leafy greens, carrots, citrus fruits, nuts and seeds, fish, and eggs.
-These foods are packed with vitamins, minerals, and antioxidants that protect your eyes from damage caused by oxidative stress and improve blood flow to the eyes.
+Diet is essential to overall health.
+There are six foods you should include in your diet in order to protect your eyes and keep vision sharp, these being dark leafy greens, carrots, citrus fruits, nuts and seeds, fish and eggs.
+All these contain vital vitamins, minerals and antioxidants which protect from damage caused by oxidative stress while simultaneously increasing blood flow to the eyes.